Mask Off

-"Mask Off" is a song by American rapper Future for his eponymous fifth studio album Future (2017).
-The track was later released as the second single after initially charting as an album track and receiving more popularity than the lead single "Draco".
-It was Future's highest-charting single, peaking at number five on the US Billboard Hot 100, until the releases of "Life Is Good" (2020), "Way 2 Sexy" (2021), and "Wait For U" (2022), with the former peaking at number two, and the latter two peaking at number one.
+"Mask Off" is a song by American rapper Future from his eponymous fifth studio album (2017).
+The track was later released as the second single after initially charting as an album track.
+"Mask Off" was written by Future alongside producer Metro Boomin, with additional writing credits going to Tommy Butler for the sampling of "Prison Song".

+It was Future's highest-charting single, peaking at number five on the US Billboard Hot 100, until the releases of "Life Is Good" (2020), "Way 2 Sexy" (2021), "Wait for U" (2022), and "Like That" (2024) with the former peaking at number two, and the latter three peaking at number one.
+The song was also his highest charting solo song until "Puffin on Zootiez" (2022) peaked at number four.
+A remix featuring Kendrick Lamar was released on May 23, 2017.

+Future and the FreeWishes Foundation announced the "Mask On" campaign in 2020.
+Together, they provided more than 100,000 masks during the COVID-19 pandemic.

 Composition

-Composed in D minor, the song samples "Prison Song" by Carlton Williams, released in 1978 as part of his musical Selma.
-In this track, Future opens up about drug use and addiction problems (Percocets, Molly Percocets).
-It also tells a story that explores the surface of Future's past, from trapping to living a life of luxury.
+The song samples "Prison Song", written and produced by Tommy Butler and sung by Carlton Williams, released in 1976 as part the musical Selma.
+In this track, Future opens up about drug use and addiction problems ("Percocets, Molly, Percocets").

 Chart performance

 "Mask Off" peaked at number five on the US Billboard Hot 100 for the week of May 6, 2017, becoming his first top-five charting single on that chart.
-It also peaked in the top 10 in New Zealand, Sweden, Denmark, Switzerland, Canada and France, where it charted the highest at number two.
-It has since been certified eight times platinum by the Recording Industry Association of America (RIAA) for combined sales and streaming equivalent units of over eight million units in the United States.
+It also peaked in the top 10 in New Zealand, Sweden, Denmark, Switzerland, Canada, and France, where it charted the highest at number two.
+It has since been certified nine times platinum by the Recording Industry Association of America (RIAA) for combined sales and streaming equivalent units of over nine million units in the United States.

 Music video

 The music video for "Mask Off" was released on May 5, 2017.
-It was directed by Colin Tilley.
-It features appearances from Amber Rose and DJ Esco.
+It was directed by Colin Tilley, and features appearances from Amber Rose and DJ Esco.

 Live performances and remixes

-The official remix features a guest appearance from American rapper Kendrick Lamar and was mixed by engineer Alex Tumay, released on May 23, 2017.
+The official remix features a guest appearance from fellow American rapper Kendrick Lamar and was mixed by engineer Alex Tumay, released on May 23, 2017.
 Its release follows the performance of "Mask Off" by Future alongside Kendrick Lamar at the 2017 Coachella Festival.
-Lamar has performed live covers of "Mask Off" at every show on the Damn Tour since the release of the remix.
+Lamar performed live covers of "Mask Off" at every show on the Damn Tour since the release of the remix.

-Fellow rapper Joyner Lucas has released his own remix onto SoundCloud and YouTube.
-On the remix, he sent shots at rappers Logic and Lil Yachty.
+On May 28, 2017, Joyner Lucas released his own remix onto SoundCloud and YouTube entitled "Mask On".
+On the remix, he sent shots at Logic and Lil Yachty.

-On June 16, 2017, a remix produced by Marshmello was released.
-Marshmello's fans have deemed the remix ironic as the DJ is known for masking his identity behind a marshmallow-inspired helmet.
+On June 16, 2017, a remix produced by Marshmello was released, which was deemed ironic by some as the DJ is known for masking his identity behind his namesake marshmallow-inspired helmet.